 In 1974, a U.S.-based research organization set up a laboratory in Liberia, Africa and began experimenting on chimpanzees.
 For the next three decades, more than 400 chimps were held in barren laboratory cages while being used for painful and invasive hepatitis B and blood cleansing experiments.

 In the early 2000’s, the laboratory began phasing out experiments on chimpanzees and started moving them to nearby islands.
 The islands did not provide sufficient food or fresh water, so the chimpanzees were reliant on humans to survive.
 There was no infrastructure built on the islands to support the chimpanzees’ care before they were moved there.

-In 2015, funding from the laboratory was withdrawn and HSI and the HSUS stepped in to provide emergency care to the roughly 60 chimpanzees who were still alive.
-Since then, HSI and the HSUS have taken on responsibility for the lifetime care of these animals, some of whom could live for another 50+ years.
+In 2015, funding from the laboratory was withdrawn and HSI and the HSUS stepped in to provide emergency care to the more than 60 chimpanzees who were still alive.
+Since then, HSI Liberia has taken on responsibility for the lifetime care of these animals, some of whom could live for another 50+ years.

 Our work at Second Chance

 Our highly qualified, dedicated staff is responsible for the chimpanzees’ care.
 We deliver a fresh and nutritious diet of fruits and vegetables twice daily to the islands and provide veterinary treatment.
 We have also been able to acquire much-needed equipment, including sturdy new water towers that provide constant fresh drinking water to the chimpanzees.

 In memoriam: Joseph Thomas, the chimps’ dedicated caretaker